PicNet/Centazio/src/readme.md

 # Todo
-- remove dapper once completed with ef core migration
+- remove dapper once completed with ef core migration (sql server migration required)
 - test all providers implement all reposiroties (there should be 3 repos I think).
 And test that there are tests that extends from BaseTests for that repo / provider.
 - sql server simulation